LordHabicht/infobip-zadatak-niko-rukavina/README.md

 # infobip-zadatak-niko-rukavina
-A test HTML/SASS assignment for infobip (recruiters look at this)
+A test HTML/SASS assignment.
+This is a prototype and not fully functional.
+It serves to demonstrate basic HTML and SCSS skills.

 # Instructions
 Open index.html in browser